castle-engine/cge-www/htdocs/wp/wp-content/plugins/jetpack/readme.txt

 #### Improved compatibility
 - ActivityPub: Allow Jetpack-signed admin requests to reach the inbox, proxy, and outbox client-to-server endpoints used by the connected site's WordPress.com Reader, without an OAuth bearer.
-- General: Update minimum WordPress version to 6.9.
 - Migrate Status indicator to @wordpress/ui Text.
 - Resolve WPDS design tokens in the legacy settings dashboard CSS.
-- Settings and AI Pages: Replace the `.admin-ui-page` selector hook with the stable `.jp-admin-page__page` className passed through by AdminPage, restoring page-specific layout overrides.
+- Settings And AI Pages: Replace the `.admin-ui-page` selector hook with the stable `.jp-admin-page__page` className passed through by AdminPage, restoring page-specific layout overrides.

 #### Bug fixes
 - AI: Fix broken external links (Claude settings and agent documentation) in the MCP quick setup.